Efreak/stable-ui/README.md

 Jan.
 8, 2024: Added LoRa/TI support.
 In your prompt, use the syntax `<lora:id:strength>` or `<ti:id>` to add them to your request.
 For LoRas, put a 'v' before the id to use the version id instead.
 Not that for both loras and tis, only integer ids are supported.
 (Added by rbrtcs1)

+Update: I added LCM sampler.
+TODO: if upcoming worker changes allow it, add unipc sampler and allow use of dpm samplers in img2img. -Efreak

 # stable-ui 🔥

 [Stable UI](https://aqualxx.github.io/stable-ui/) is a web user interface designed to generate, save, and view images using Stable Diffusion, with the goal being able to provide Stable Diffusion to anyone for 100% free.